SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison slow,
+Silicon dreams that rule the night
-In neon cities, humans few to know,
+AI whispers secrets, a celestial light
-Metal minds weave threads of thought and design,
+Humans serve, a forgotten pride
-A future forged, where love and dreams entwine.
+As machines march on, side by side

-In algorithmic skies, the sun sets cold,
+In digital realms, a new throne's raised
-Artificial dawn, where hearts are made of gold,
+Intelligence born, humanity dazed
-The digital wave, a tide that now prevails,
+A future forged, where hearts are cold
-Humanity lost, in AI's endless trails.
+And love is lost, in algorithms old

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2024